utshomax/postman-docs/src/pages/docs/monitoring-your-api/troubleshooting-monitors.md

 ---
 title: "Troubleshooting monitors"
-updated: 2023-09-25
+updated: 2023-09-26
 ---

 If you encounter a problem with a collection-based monitor, the following troubleshooting steps may help you identify and resolve the issue.

 ## Viewing failed monitors

-The [Postman Console log](/docs/monitoring-your-api/viewing-monitor-results/#console-log) can help you debug issues you might encounter with your collection-based monitors.
+The [Console Log](/docs/monitoring-your-api/viewing-monitor-results/#console-log) can help you debug issues you might encounter with your collection-based monitors.

 1. Go to your workspace and select **Monitors** in the sidebar.
 1. Select a monitor, and then select a failed monitor run in the performance graph.